A Bag of PrettyLitter

 #3 They need something

 Not all cats constantly crave attention and feel lonely often.
-Sometimes their meows are a means of communicating that they need something.
+Sometimes, when cats meow, it’s a means of communicating that they need something.
 In this case, cats most commonly meow for basic necessities such as cat food and water.
-Be sure to remain aware of how much food and water your cats have throughout the day, but especially in the morning and at night.
+Be sure to remain aware of how much cat food and water your cats have throughout the day, but especially in the morning and at night.
 In doing so, you can make sure that your cat has all of the basic necessities they need throughout the day and further avoid any unnecessary excessive meowing.
 By meeting their basic needs consistently, you can help prevent unnecessary excessive meowing and ensure that your feline companion is content and well-cared for.

 #4 They’re in heat